Jeremy Bagshaw

-Bagshaw was part of the Canadian team for the 2022 Commonwealth Games.
+Bagshaw was part of the Canadian team for the 2022 Commonwealth Games, and 2018 Commonwealth Games.
 He won a bronze with the men's team in the 4×100 m freestyle, having swum in the heats.
 This was the first men's relay medal for Canada at a major event since the 2015 Pan American Games, and the first at the Commonwealth Games since 2006.

 Bagshaw competed for Canada at the 2024 Paris Olympic Games in the 4x200 metre freestyle relay, finishing 7th in his heat.